bugthesystem/Flux/docs/getting-started.md

 # Getting Started with Flux

-Welcome to **Flux**, a high-performance message transport library built for demanding applications that require ultra-low latency and maximum throughput.
+Welcome to Flux, a high-performance message transport library built for demanding applications that require low latency and high throughput.

-## 🎯 What is Flux?
+## What is Flux?

 Flux is a zero-copy, lock-free message transport library that combines:

-- **LMAX Disruptor pattern** for ultra-fast producer-consumer scenarios
+- **LMAX Disruptor pattern** for fast producer-consumer scenarios
 - **Mechanical sympathy** with CPU cache optimization
 - **Reliable UDP transport** with forward error correction
 - **Cross-platform support** for Linux and macOS

-## 📋 Prerequisites
+## Prerequisites

 ### System Requirements